goabstract/Marketing-for-Engineers/README.md

 ## 💃Influencer Marketing
-Influencer marketing is focused on working with opinion leaders to drive company message/product/service to the larger market.  📚 These long guides will be good starters:
+Influencer marketing is focused on working with opinion leaders to drive company message/product/service to the larger market.  📚 These long guides will be good for start:
 * [What is influencer marketing and how to find influencers?](https://blog.bufferapp.com/influencer-marketing) by Ash Read from Buffer.
 * [The Ultimate Guide to Influencer Marketing](https://sumo.com/stories/influencer-marketing-super-connector) by Jason Quey from Sumo.
 * [Influencers definitely should be compensated.
 The only question is how](http://klear.com/blog/paying-an-influencer/) by Yuval Maoz.